sillybytes/sillybytes/posts/using_hakyll_with_cassius.md

 [Cassius](https://www.stackage.org/haddock/lts-8.4/shakespeare-2.0.12.1/Text-Cassius.html#v:cassius)
-CSS templating language, although its reliance on Template Haskell is meant to fit better with the Yesod's needs and makes it a bit cumbersome to use everywhere else, I still like the templating language itself and its features lot.
+CSS templating language, although its reliance on Template Haskell is meant to fit better with the Yesod's needs and makes it a bit cumbersome to use everywhere else, I still like the templating language itself and its features a lot.

 That's why I used it for the styles generation for [Silly